 - As of November last year, all passengers are subject to medical screening and quarantine for a minimum of five days.
 Visitors are required to undergo pre-travel screening as well.

 These are some of the areas of concern intending visitors ask before applying for a Nauru visa;

 Nauru is considered one of the safest places to visit, as there has been no recent report of terrorism.
 Minor and grave crimes are almost non-existent too.
 Though Nauru as a country doesn’t have a national army, there are local police forces.
 However, visitors should take care not to pet or even approach wild dogs, as they may want to attack.
 Also, drinkable water in Nauru may contain specks of typhoid fungi, and it is advisable to boil before drinking.

 You can contact Nauru flights via their website for details on flight schedules or reach any Nauru Airlines which flies to Nauru international airport from

 - Nadi (Fiji)

 Are there any Tourist /Side Attractions?

 Again, Nauru is a small republic that has little to offer tourists.
 However, there are a few interesting sites to go to for leisure.
 The coral reefs on the shores of the Pacific make a nice view.
 Other fun facts are:

-• Cruise Ride: it has incredible harbors, deep and calm ocean water
+- Cruise Ride: it has incredible harbours, deep and calm ocean water

 Nauru is observed to be very high in literacy rate, and it is estimated to be at 96% among citizens from the age of 15.
 The island is believed to be the most overweight and obsessed country in the world.
 Also, in hopes of remaining solvent, a discreetly funded Nauruan Embassy was planned to be built in Beijing to convey some Korean scientists.